In this case, it's the latter.

 One of the artists who quit was Richard Carsey, a former Skylight artistic director, who was to conduct in the coming year.
 Carsey's letter to the board stated, in part, "The continued mismanagement and bad judgments of the last month by Eric Dillner and board president Suzanne Hefty, culminating in the cancellation of artist contracts for perceived 'threats' on a private Facebook page, have created a Skylight that I no longer recognize.
 I cannot support this organization with my talents or participation."

+As of July 23, it got more intriguing.
+Hefty resigned as board president.
+The board continues to support Dillner, who was to meet with local artists July 24.
 Can a Milwaukee theatre survive without the support of the Milwaukee theatre community?
 Time will tell.
 One thing's for sure: that 50th anniversary party is going to be a bit smaller, and lot less fun, than was previously thought.

 The pre-Broadway run, at Seattle's 5th Avenue, of the new musical Catch Me If You Can, was struck by tragedy this week.